 Here we show that the microwave excited BLS can overcome this limit and sense magnon-polarons with enhanced contrast at the avoided crossing.
 This improvement comes from reducing the adverse effects of spatial inhomogeneities.
 We perform experiments with both in-plane and out-of-plane magnetic field configurations.
 Stronger magnon-phonon coupling is observed upon applying the magnetic field to the out-of-plane direction, consistent with the illustration in Fig.~\ref{FIG_illlus}.
 We show that the coupling strength is further tunable via changing the phonon wavelength.

 We use a $d=180~\rm nm$ thick yttrium iron garnet (YIG) grown on a $s=330~\mu$m thick gadolinium gallium garnet (GGG) by the liquid phase epitaxy method, followed by removing one side of the originally double-sided YIG via ion-beam etching.
 The lateral size of 2 mm $\times$ 2 mm sample is placed on top of a $430~\mu$m wide strip antenna (see Fig.~\ref{FIG_setup}(a)).
 An amplitude-modulated microwave at a frequency of 3177 Hz is applied to the sample through a circulator to measure the microwave absorption spectrum.
 The reflected power is sent to a diode detector and is recorded using a lock-in amplifier.
 Simultaneously a 37 mW green laser is focused to a beam diameter of 4~$\mu$m at the bottom of the sample, where the YIG layer is placed, via a 20$\times$ objective lens.
 The beam position is fixed at about 50 $\mu$m away from the edge of antenna.
+The laser has a penetration depth of 6 $\mu$m in YIG \cite{scott1974absorption}, and it is transparent to GGG.
+As a result, it can penetrate the entire sample without any significant absorption.
 The $z$ component of the antenna field, $h_{\rm rf}$, is at its maximum near the edge of the antenna, where it exerts the maximum torque on magnetization with the in-plane bias field $H_x$ \cite{an2014control}.
 A cross-polarized back-scattered light is sent to a tandem Fabry-Perot interferometer, where the frequency shift of scattered light is analyzed.
 The external magnetic field can be applied along the in-plane or out-of-plane directions.
 A pair of secondary Helmholtz coils is used to control the magnetic field on the order of tens of $\mu$T.